Owarai/SnakeGame/README.md

 A working snake game with cool features.

 Requirements:
-Qt
+ - Qt
-Some way to compile C++
+ - Someway to compile C++
-A computer
+ - A computer

 No releases *yet*.